eclipse-edc/Connector/samples/04.0-file-transfer/README.md

 We configure the consumer's API ports in `consumer/config.properties`, so that it does not use the same ports as the provider.
-In the config file, we also need to configure the API key authentication, as we're going to use endpoints from the EDC's data management API in this sample and integrated the extension for token-based API authentication.
+In the config file, we also need to configure the API key authentication, as we're going to use endpoints from the EDC's management API in this sample and integrated the extension for token-based API authentication.
 Therefore, we add the property `edc.api.auth.key` and set it to e.g. `password`.
 And last, we also need to configure the consumer's webhook address.
 We expose the IDS API endpoints on a different port and path than other endpoints, so the property `ids.webhook.address` is adjusted to match the IDS API port.